DeedleFake/trayscale/README.md

 [![Go Report Card](https://goreportcard.com/badge/deedles.dev/trayscale)](https://goreportcard.com/report/deedles.dev/trayscale)

-Trayscale is an unofficial GUI wrapper around the Tailscale CLI client, particularly for use on Linux, as no official Linux GUI client exists.
-It provides a basic system tray icon and a fairly comprehensive UI with support for many of Trayscale's features.
+Trayscale is an unofficial GUI interface for the Tailscale daemon particularly for use on Linux, as no official Linux GUI client exists.
+It provides a basic system tray icon and a fairly comprehensive UI with support for many of Tailscale's features.

-_Disclaimer: This project is in an alpha state.
+_Disclaimer: This project is in a beta state.
 If it bricks your machine, it's not my fault.
 Use at your own risk._

 ![screenshot](https://github.com/DeedleFake/trayscale/assets/326750/156e5138-ce60-4940-8cdc-67afa27fcf6f)

 Tailscale Config
 ----------------

-Trayscale makes calls to the Tailscale CLI for some operations.
-In order for this to work, the `tailscale` command must be in your `$PATH`.
-Additionally, the daemon must have been configured with the current user as the "operator".
+Trayscale interfaces with the Tailscale daemon, `tailscaled`, to perform many of its operations.
+In order for this to work, the daemon must have been configured with the current user as the "operator".
 To do this, run `sudo tailscale set --operator=$USER` from the command-line at least once manually.

 Installation
 ------------